🎂 Age & Date Guide

 When counting total days lived

 To count the total number of days you have been alive, you cannot simply multiply years × 365.
 For every leap year you have lived through, add 1 extra day.
-For example, someone born in 1990 and alive in 2026 would have lived through the leap years 1992, 1996, 2000, 2004, 2008, 2012, 2016, 2020, and 2024 — that's 9 extra days, which adds up.
+Someone born in 1990 and alive in 2026 would have lived through 9 leap years — that's 9 extra days.
 An online age calculator handles this automatically.

 Indian Use Cases: School, Government & Retirement